program-repair/program-repair.github.io/README.md

 The tools/benchmarks sections list only tools/benchmarks that

 * have corresponding publications in the bibliography section;
-* publicly available;
+* are publicly available;
-* designed/evaluated for program repair.
+* are designed/evaluated for program repair.

 The website hosts community pages &mdash; static webpages that present some useful information about program repair, e.g. visualise experiments.
 If you would like to maintain a community page under program-repair.org, please create an issue.